 where $\delta(\cdot)$ denote Dirac $\delta$-distributions: the first one is simply a shorthand notation for a convolution integral, and the second enforces conservation of kinetic energy in the ``collisions''; we have also used the shorthand notations

-As we discuss in Section \ref{sec:physics} and Appendix \ref{appendix: Linearization}, the main contribution to the evolution of a suitably scaled perturbation $\psi_t$ of an equilibrium solution containing a condensate density $\bar{n}>0$ is obtained by linearization of a certain three wave collision operator.
+As we discuss in Section \ref{sec:physics} and Appendix \ref{appendix: Linearization}, the main contribution to the evolution of a suitably scaled perturbation $\psi_t$ of an equilibrium solution containing a condensate density $\bar{n}>0$ is obtained by the linearization of a certain three-wave collision operator.
 This results in an evolution equation